Proofreading is such a great way to earn income. Pretty much all proofreaders work online.…

 World of Freelancers contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.

-Freelance proofreading has become a very popular – and potentially lucrative – way to earn all or part of your income working from home.
-Proofreading is also a great way to earn money while traveling.
+Proofreading online has become a very popular – and lucrative – way to earn income freelancing.

-I myself have earned income as a proofreader, and I know what it takes to be good at this type of work.
-Caitlin Pyle, a former proofreader and the creator of the extremely successful Proofread Anywhere online courses, also knows exactly what it takes to succeed at proofreading.
-So I’ve put together some of my advice and some of Caitlin’s advice to give you 10 proofreading tips for freelance proofreaders.
+I myself have worked as a freelance proofreader, so I know what it takes to be good at it.
+Caitlin Pyle, former proofreader and creator of the very successful Proofread Anywhere online courses, also knows exactly what it takes to be a great proofreader.
+So here I’m sharing some of my proofreading tips along with some of Caitlin’s proofreading tips to help you become a successful freelance proofreader.

-4. Use the Right Reference Materials – One of the ways to ensure you succeed as a freelance proofreader is by using reference materials to help you with correct punctuation, grammar, etc. Here are three great proofreading resource books recommended by Caitlin.
+One of the ways to ensure you succeed as a freelance proofreader online is by using reference materials to help you with correct punctuation, grammar, etc. There are three great proofreading resource books which Caitlin recommends.

 McGraw-Hill’s Proofreading Handbook – This book helps ensure that your documents are letter perfect.